intuit/Ignite/docs/pages/BulmaPlugins.md

 :warning: Body of the message
 :::

-::: message is-danger is-large Message with a Title Body of the message
+::: message is-danger Message with a Title
+Body of the message
 :::